-I know that Ingrid Bergman actually studied people suffering from different issues, observing at a local mental hospital, but I felt her delivery in Under Capricorn was much stronger than this one.
+This film isn’t bad and Ingrid Bergman worked hard on her character; actually going to a mental hospital and studying people suffering from different issues.
+However, I feel her delivery in Under Capricorn was much stronger than this one.

 To start Horrorfest IV from the beginning, go to You Cannot Conquer It.
 It Has Conquered You!: Dr. Jekyll and Mr. Hyde (1931)

 For the previous post, go to A Man Without a Face: The Bat (1959)

 For more Ingrid Bergman, go to The Past of a Man: Under Capricorn (1949)